RodBennett/19-pwa-text-editor/README.md

 Alternatively, this app has been deployed to Heroku so it can be used through your URL.
 Click ```install``` at the top left-hand corner of your screen to download the app to your Desktop.

 ## Challenges
 As this was a refactoring project, there were only a few challenges along the way.
-The first was getitng the Service Worker registered properly in the ```src-sw.js``` file.
+The first was getting the Service Worker registered properly in the ```src-sw.js``` file.
 Secondly, the installation proved to be tricky during development because it took a little while to figure out how to ```uninstall``` it to continue development.

 ## Future Development
 In the future, I would like to create a Text Editor from scratch that could be useful as an alternative to VS Code (not that one is necessary).